 “I wish you weren’t.”
 North picked up a folder from his desk.
 “I have about fifteen minutes until your mother gets back and makes me quit, and I would like to get this done.
 Go someplace else and argue.
 Let me know what you decide and I’ll take it from there.”

 “We’re not selling.”
-Alice kissed him on the cheek again and went back to the reception room, pretty sure she was going to get back-up from Dennis.
+Alice kissed him on the cheek again and went back to the reception room.

 “Do we have to talk about this here?”
 Carter said, closing the door behind him.